mildred/sqlemail.nim/README.md

   Paragraps are separated from patch items to allow deduplicating content.
 The order of a paragraph can be different but the paragraph itself can be identical.

+- post/article: this is a replacement model for articles.
+A post is a list of paragraphs authored by some user (group_guid + local_user_id).
+A post is included in a group by a vote (group_guid, local_user_id, vote).

+  If the group where the post is shown (the group in the vote object) is the same as the author group, the post is shown as being authored on this group.
+  Else it is shown as being reposted from where it was authored.

+  The list of groups where the post has been voted is accessible from the interface, except for non private groups where the current user is not part of. it is possible to show those groups.

+  A post can reference another post it replies to.
+The post being replied to is only accessible if from a public group or a group where the current user is a member of.

+  A post can be modified.
+The modified post author group must be a group where the original post appears.
+The modified post can only add paragraphs and must preserve the original paragraphs order.
+Original paragraphs can be marked as deleted (but must still be referenced) and other paragraphs can be marked as being replaced by their sibling.

+  Vote to individual paragraphs can restore old paragraphs

+  Modified posts are only shown if the modification comes from the same user. if the modification comes from a different user, a link should be shown to see the modified post wiki-style.
+Then the post is shown full-page with comments and authoring info for each individual paragraph is shown.

+  In the wiki-style page, modifications should be shown from all groups the user has access to, but shown/hidden paragraphs should be shown depending on the current group.
+The group becomes effectively a moderation group.

+  Modifications being append-only, it ensures a conflict free merge from many modifications.
+New paragraphs should be ordered in a deterministic order (guid?)

 - subject: a public name.
 Its there to be associated with articles and create a wiki-like application.
 It is to be used in the context of groups and users but